kerbyfc/redux-test/README.md

 This is my first exp in working with redux.
 I choosed next:

-* Typescript - as it's one of the most (top 15) trending languages, that gives me great benefits in development (but development is _dangerously slower_ at first steps);
+* Typescript - as it's one of the most (top 15) trending languages, that gives me great benefitsw while development and especially while refactoring (rename is awesome).
+The only weakness is slow project bootstraping.;
 * Typed css modules - to avoid typo-bugs not only while typescript developing/refactoring;
 * Webpack - as it has incredible support for react & redux development (hot module replacement, isomorphic tools).